jessebeach/cdia/WD110/assignments/site-tally.md

+Pick a website that you enjoy.
+Navigate to a page on that site.
+Now, open the developer tools in Google Chrome and use the tools to answer the following questions.

 1. What is the URL of the page that you are investigating?
 1. How many links are on the page?
 1. How many article element are on the page?